corneliusdavid/AutoGetIt/README.md

 # AutoGetIt
 The idea with this small Delphi program is to automate the [GetIt package manager](http://docwiki.embarcadero.com/RADStudio/Sydney/en/Installing_a_Package_Using_GetIt_Package_Manager) for RAD Studio (Delphi) by calling the GetIt command-line tool that comes with Delphi.
 Every time there's an update or a need to reinstall, it's a pain to tediously and manually go through all the GetIt packages you may want and reinstall them all.
 This can be done on the command-line but the documentation for GetIt is weak.

 This Delphi program uses the DosCommand component (available on GetIt) to shell out to the GetItCmd.exe and show all the packages in a CheckListBox.
-You then simply check off all the packages you want to install, click the Install Selected from the pop-up menu, and sit back and watch them all get installed!
+You then simply check off all the packages you want to install, click the Install button, and sit back and watch them all get installed (some require authorization so it's not completely unattended).

-_Written in Delphi 10.4.1;  Tested on the update to Delphi 10.4.2_
+_Written in Delphi 10.4.1, tested on the update to Delphi 10.4.2_

 ## Planned updates